dotnetjunkie/blog/content/posts/ambient-composition-model.md

         new ShoppingBasketRepository(...)));
 {{< / highlightEx >}}

-`AddShoppingBasketItemHandler`‘s Handle method can use the supplied `IUserContext` dependency to load the current user’s shopping basket:
+`AddShoppingBasketItemHandler`’s `Handle` method can use the supplied `IUserContext` dependency to load the current user’s shopping basket:

 {{< highlightEx csharp >}}
 public void Handle(AddShoppingBasketItem command)